 Signed approvals

-If a compliant contract also implements ERC-2612, every successful call to permit(address owner, address spender, uint256 value, uint256 deadline, uint8 v, bytes32 r, bytes32 s) MUST set spender’s allowance from owner to value and MUST set its expiration to block.timestamp + maxApprovalDuration().
+If a compliant contract also implements ERC-2612, every successful call to permit(address owner, address spender, uint256 value, uint256 deadline, uint8 v, bytes32 r, bytes32 s) with a non-zero value MUST set spender’s allowance from owner to value and MUST set its expiration to block.timestamp + maxApprovalDuration().
+A successful permit with a zero value MUST set the allowance to zero and SHOULD set the corresponding expiration to zero.

 The permit function signature, signed typed data, and nonce behavior MUST remain unchanged from ERC-2612.
 This specification does not add a duration parameter to permit.